 Page 1 of 3

 Ethernet – you must have heard of it.
 You might even have confused it with the Internet or even the web.
 Today it is almost certainly the most used communications transport in the world and its has claim to be the first "mordern" communications system.

 Norman Abramson, born 1932, Boston

 He was also very irritated by the fact that the University was spread across the islands and more to the point irritated by the fact that the University had computer users spread all across the islands.
-He decided that the best way to solve the problem, and remember that computers were expensive at the time Universities only had one big central computer for users to share.
+You have to remember that at the time Universities only had one big central computer for users to share.
 On the mainland this was relatively easy but on a group of islands it was much more difficult.

-The clever part is what happened next.
+The really clever part is what happened next.
 All of the parties to a “collision” waited for a random time or “backed off” for a random time and then retransmitted their data.

 The first ALOHA channel

-This worked!
 Most of the time the few channels were shared reasonably efficiently.
 As long as the channels weren’t overloaded collisions were few and backing off cleared the congestion.